gilch/hissp/docs/macro_tutorial.rst

 Hissp has a better way: extensibility through simplicity.

-With Lissp's reader macros, we can create new notation as-needed, with an overhead of just a few characters for a tag to disambiguate from the built-ins (and each other).
+With Lissp's parse-time macros, we can create new notation as-needed, with an overhead of just a few characters for a tag to disambiguate from the built-ins (and each other).
 You only have to learn a new notation when it's worth your while.